markNZed/TaskFlow/README.md

 To run Chat@Flow with docker, see [README.md](infra/docker/README.md) in the docker directory.

-To learn more about the server, see [README.md](server/README.md) in the server directory.
+To learn more about the nodejsProcessor, see [README.md](nodejsProcessor/README.md) in the nodejsProcessor directory.

-To learn more about the client, see [README.md](client/README.md) in the client directory.
+To learn more about the browserProcessor, see [README.md](browserProcessor/README.md) in the browserProcessor directory.

 To learn more about the Task object, see [README.md](shared/README.md) in the shared directory.

 ## Creating a New Task

 Imagine a new task that will be called TaskNew:
-* Create client/src/components/Tasks/TaskNew.js (copy an existing Task)
+* Create browserProcessor/src/components/Tasks/TaskNew.js (copy an existing Task)
 * Add the license header to the file
-* Create server/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
+* Create nodejsProcessor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
 * Add the license header to the file
-* Add information about the new Task to server/config/components.mjs
+* Add information about the new Task to nodejsProcessor/config/components.mjs

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):
 * If the seqeunce is simple then
-  * add it directly to server/config/workflows.mjs
+  * add it directly to nodejsProcessor/config/workflows.mjs
 * If the sequence is complicated/long then
-  * create a file in server/config/workflow/TaskNewFlow.mjs (copy the structure of an existing file)
+  * create a file in nodejsProcessor/config/workflow/TaskNewFlow.mjs (copy the structure of an existing file)
   * Add the license header to the file
-  * edit server/config/workflows.mjs to import and include TaskNewFlow.mjs
+  * edit nodejsProcessor/config/workflows.mjs to import and include TaskNewFlow.mjs

 ## License